bermane/ontario-inventory/03-project-details.Rmd

 The Romeo Malette Forest, which is an actively managed forest by GreenFirst Forest Products and is a typical example of a boreal forest management unit in this region.
 Forest harvesting practices result in an array of stand development stages which are associated with a range of vegetation structures.

-A second focus site will be French Severn forest.
+A second focus site will be French-Severn Forest.
 This area has a distinct and complementary ecology, resulting in a range of species and structures not evident in the northern boreal.

 ## **3.5** Methodology {-#methodology}